boazsegev/plezi/docs/websockets.md

 	Identity oriented communication will only work if Plezi's Redis features are enabled.
 To enable Plezi's automatic Redis features (such as websocket scaling automation, Redis Session Store, etc'), use:

           ENV['PL_REDIS_URL'] ||=  "redis://user:password@redis.example.com:9999"

     Use `#register_as` or `#notify(identity, event_name, data)` to send make sure a certain Identity object (i.e. an app's User) receives notifications either in real-time (if connected) or the next time the identity connects to a websocket and identifies itself using `#register_as`.

     Much like General Websocket Communication, the identity can call `#register_as` from different Controller classes and it is expected that each of these Controller classes implement the necessary methods.

-    It is suggested that an Identity based websocket connection will utilize the `#on_open` callback to authenticate and register an identity.
+    It is a good enough practice that an Identity based websocket connection will utilize the `#on_open` callback to authenticate and register an identity.
 For example:

     ```ruby
     class MyController